 can substitute all-purpose flour

 Once the dough is in a ball form, knead it for 8 to 10 minutes until it is smooth and there are no cracks.
 Wrap in plastic wrap and set aside to rest for at least 30 minutes before using.
-You can use it to make sheets of pasta dough (below), to make shapes (like Casoncelli), or form the dough into a handmade shape like these cavatelli!
+You can use it to make sheets of pasta dough (below) and then use the sheets to make shapes (like Casoncelli or Ravioli), or form the dough into a handmade shape like these cavatelli!

 Pasta dough can be made to this step up to 1 day ahead.
 Store the dough wrapped in plastic, placed in a resealable plastic bag, and refrigerated.
 Bring to room temperature before using.